What does it all mean?

 The Universities Admissions Centre (UAC) receives and processes most applications for admission into university in New South Wales and the Australian Capital Territory.

 Units are what we call subjects.
-Most full-time students take four units – each worth a fixed number of credit points – per session.
+Most full-time students take four units – each worth a fixed number of credit points – each session.
 Each unit usually requires about nine hours of study each week.

 Full glossary of terms